OPEN ROADS POLICY

 Winning support for the Georgia Open Roads Policy is one of the ongoing efforts of the Traffic Incident Management Enhancement (TIME) Task Force.

-The TIME Task Force, which is now its 10th year of operation, exists to develop and sustain a region-wide incident management program that facilitates safe and fast roadway clearance, lessening the impact on emergency responders and commuters.
+The TIME Task Force, which was founded in 2002, exists to develop and sustain a state-wide incident management program that facilitates safe and fast roadway clearance, lessening the impact on emergency responders and commuters.

 The TIME Task Force’s leadership includes representatives from the Georgia Department of Transportation, Georgia State Patrol, Federal Highway Administration, Atlanta Regional Commission, Governor’s Office of Highway Safety and Towing and Recovery Association of Georgia, among other stakeholders.